h2oai/protoc-gen-grpc-gateway-es/README.md

 The plugin walks over the proto files and converts

 - protobuf messages to TypeScipt types and
-- protobuf RPC to RPC JavaScript classes.
+- protobuf RPC to JavaScript classes that represents the RPC.

 The RPC JavaScript class contains data about protobuf RPC and two useful methods, the signature of the class is